StephenQSstarThomas/Agents-Documentation-trial-1/docs/source/quickstart.rst

    cd examples
    python run_cmd.py --agent fiction.json

-🧠If you want to generate other customized agents, please follow our instructions above.
+If you want to generate other customized agents, please follow our instructions above.

 SOP Demonstration:
 ~~~~~~~~~~~~~~~~~~